WillySwain/ParcelClassification/README.md

 ### For Vision Transformer:
 #### 1. No special steps required, simply run all the python notebook cells and everything should work

+#### For website:
+##### Simply navigate to https://parcelclassification.netlify.app/ in a browser.
 <br>
 If you would like to start with new uncleaned data, delete startingdata, uncomment all of the crawl calls, and run the first cell.
 <br><br>
-Code in ParcelClassification.ipynb by William Swain
+Code in ParcelClassification.ipynb and the frontend folder by William Swain
 <br>
 Code in Vision_Transformer.ipynb by Zain Mirza
 <br>